xiaoylu/DeepLearningNotes/Ensemble/Readme.md

         * limit max. depth of trees
         * ensembles / bag more than just 1 tree
         * set stricter stopping criterion on when to split a node further

+* As neighboring data points are more likely to lie within the same leaf of a tree, the RF can perform an implicit, non-parametric density estimation, and it can transform the data into another [feature space](https://scikit-learn.org/stable/auto_examples/ensemble/plot_feature_transformation.html#sphx-glr-auto-examples-ensemble-plot-feature-transformation-py).

+* Decision trees have a number of abilities that make them valuable for boosting, namely the ability to handle data of mixed type and the ability to model complex functions.

+AdaBoost
+---
+* fit a sequence of weak learners on repeatedly modified versions of the data
+* each subsequent weak learner is thereby forced to concentrate on the examples that are missed by the previous ones

+Gradient Boosting Regression Tree (GBRT)
+---

+* Same idea, use steepest descent to greedyly fill in the gap between previous predictions and the true labels.
+* Regularization:
+   * Subsampling: a random sub-set of samples to train the next tree
+   * Shrinkage: learning rate to decay the importance of latter trees
+* xgboost used a more regularized model formalization than GBM to control over-fitting, which gives it better performance.